-Maestro’s long-time passion for film music was fulfilled in 1999 with the creation of the 21st Century Orchestra.
-This professional ensemble, led by Maestro Wicki as its sole Artistic Director, currently offers a series of more than ten projects every season as well as guest appearances in London, Paris or New York.
-It has developed partnerships with renowned film composers, including Howard Shore, Michael Giacchino, James Horner, Patrick Doyle, Randy Newman, Martin Böttcher, and George Fenton.
+Maestro’s long-time passion for film music was fulfilled in 1999 with the creation of the 21st Century Orchestra Lucerne.
+This professional ensemble, led by Maestro Wicki as its sole Artistic Director, currently offers a series of more than ten projects every season, as well as guest appearances in London, Paris or New York.
+It has developed partnerships with renowned film composers, including Howard Shore, Michael Giacchino, James Horner, Danny Elfman, Patrick Doyle, Randy Newman, Martin Böttcher, and George Fenton.
 The 21st Century Orchestra also accompanies silent classics of Charlie Chaplin and Buster Keaton, as well as cult films, such as Nosferatu.

 Ludwig Wicki teaches chamber music and conducting at the conservatories in Lucerne and Bern.
-In 2007 he was honored by the city of Lucerne for his accomplishments as a musician and educator.
-In 2013, he got an Award for Excellence in Cultural Creativity from the Global Thinkers Forum.
+In 2007 he was honored by the city of Lucerne for his accomplishments as a musician and educator and in 2013 he received the Award for Excellence in Cultural Creativity from the Global Thinkers Forum.